gamja-labs/trailmix-cms/docs/docs/database-collections.md

 ```

 Audited collections automatically include:
-- `created_by`: User ID who created the document
+- `action`: Action taken on the record `['create', 'update', 'delete']`
-- `updated_by`: User ID who last updated the document
+- `context`: What identity preformed the action on the entity.
-- Full audit trail of all changes stored in the audit collection
+- By default, only users with Admin role can query the Audit endpoints.

 ## Non-Audited Collections